THOST PROJEKTMANAGEMENT DATA PRIVACY NOTICE

 Data Categories and Purposes of Processing

 We process the personal data of our service providers and partners that we receive directly as part of our business relationship.
-If we have received data from you, we generally only process it for the purposes for which we received or collected it.
+If we have received data from you, we only process it for the purposes for which we received or collected it.
+We generally process the following categories of data from you

 • Surname, first name